 Boise Cyclist Injured in Hit-and-Run Accident, Part of Growing Epidemic

 A Boise cyclist was recently hospitalized after being run over by an SUV in Meridian.
 The SUV then fled the scene of the accident.
 This hit-and-run accident is emblematic of a recent trend in Idaho and across the country towards an increase in the number of people fleeing accountability for accidents they cause, no matter the severity.
-Read on to learn more about the accident and the growing problem of hit and run accidents, and contact a skilled Idaho personal injury lawyer for help if you have been injured in a bicycle or pedestrian accident in Boise, Twin Falls or surrounding areas.
+Read on to learn more about the hit-and-run accident and the growing epidemic of hit and run accidents, and contact an Idaho personal injury lawyer for help if you have been injured in a bicycle or pedestrian accident in Boise, Twin Falls or surrounding areas.

 A Boise resident was riding his mountain bike down the sidewalk near the intersection of Fairview Avenue and Eagle Road in Meridian, at around 4:30 p.m., when he was suddenly struck by a large vehicle.
 The car that hit him, a blue SUV, had left a nearby parking lot by driving over the grass median before running over the cyclist.
 The SUV then drove off towards the left into oncoming traffic and ultimately fled the scene entirely.

 The cyclist was sent to the hospital with major cuts and bruises; he stated that he received seven stitches in his forehead and suffered a broken toe.
 The medical bills for his injuries totaled over $6,000 so far, on top of $800 worth of damage to the mountain bike.
 The cyclist is hoping for justice for his injuries, and for the driver to cover his medical bills at the least.